Eleanor Barnes DipCouns MBACP (Accred), CMCOSCA, Cert Supervision

 I gained a HNC in Counselling from Telford College in 2004 and a COSCA accredited Diploma in Counselling in 2008.
 I gained a post graduate certificate in Person Centred Couple Counselling in 2011.
 I achieved accreditation with BACP in April 2012.
 I have a COSCA Certificate in Counselling Supervision.
 I completed a CBT Toolkit course in June 2014.

-For the past few years I have worked as a counsellor with Cruse Bereavement Care Scotland, Gay Men's Health and Crossreach Counselling Lothian.
+I worked as a counsellor with Cruse Bereavement Care Scotland for 10 years and Gay Men's Health and Crossreach Counselling Lothian for 5 years.